pedroTrvs99/pedroTrvs99/README.md

 * **Risk Awareness:** Understanding and mitigating financial and operational risks, translating directly to cyber risk.
 * **Data Handling & Privacy:** Strict adherence to protocols for sensitive customer data protection.
 * **Attention to Detail:** Meticulous approach to reviewing information and identifying discrepancies.
-* **Problem-Solving & Critical Thinking:** Ability to analyze complex situations and devise effective solutions.
+* **Problem-Solving & Critical Thinking:** Ability to analyse complex situations and devise effective solutions.
 * **Communication:** Clearly articulating technical concepts or issues to non-technical stakeholders.

 ---